-FAMILY AND CONSUMER SCIENCE Family and Consumer Science is the discipline that focuses on the roles and responsibilities students will assume as adults.
+Family and Consumer Science Family and Consumer Science is the discipline that focuses on the roles and responsibilities students will assume as adults.
 Through an applied approach, students develop skills and attitudes that enable them to act responsibly toward themselves, their families, their peers, and society as a whole.
 The career and occupational studies emphasis in these courses help to guide students toward gainful employment and success in post-secondary programs.
-In junior high, students are required to take Family and Consumer Science 7.
-Family and Consumer Science 8 is offered as an optional elective course.
+In junior high, students are required to take Home & Careers 7 and Home & Careers 8.
+Students with an interest or affinity for this discipline have the opportunity to refine their studies with electives offered at the high school level.